• Free Tours

 Museu Etnològic i de Cultures del Món

 Travel through cultures from Asia, the Americas, Africa and Oceania at one of Barcelona’s newest additions.
-If you stop to marvel at all the pieces, you’ll be there all night, so I’d recommend focusing your visit to the regions that really interest you.
+If you stop to marvel at all the pieces, you’ll be there all night, so I’d recommend focusing your visit on the regions that really interest you.
 This year among other exhibits there is “Ifni.
 The African mile of the Catalans”, an examination of the history of a small wild Spanish enclave on the coast of Morocco.

 Museu Frederic Marès

 This is an enchanting museum which houses an artist’s lifetime collection of objects.
-Greek stone sculptures to wooden virgins reside in this old palace which has a beautiful original courtyard.
+Greek stone sculptures and wooden virgins reside in this old palace which has a beautiful original courtyard.
 Don’t miss the top two floors which display anything from naked lady pipes to weird walking sticks to vintage comic strips to elegant Art Nouveau jewellery.

 CCCB – Centre de Cultura Contemporània de Barcelona